 Keep in mind that if Facebook needs you to deal with an account issue, you will be notified about the issue when you log in to your account.
 You will NOT receive such a warning via email or private message that threatens an account suspension if you do not click a link.
 If you receive such a message, delete it.
 Do not click any links in the message.

 This Hoax-Slayer YouTube video describes these “account disabled” phishing scams in more detail:

-In other types of Facebook related phishing scams, you may be tricked into clicking a link in a personal message from a friend.
-The message may claim that the friend has seen you in a compromising photo or video and you should click to access it.
+Other types of Facebook-related phishing scams may trick you into clicking a link in a personal message from a friend.
+The message may claim that the friend has seen you in a compromising photo or video, and you should click to access it.
 Or, the message may claim that you should click to view a “breaking news” report or “urgent” warning.
-Again, the link will lead to a fake Facebook site that is designed to steal your login credentials and other personal information.
+Again, the link will lead to a fake Facebook site designed to steal your login credentials and other personal information.
 You receive these messages because your friend’s Facebook account has been hijacked by scammers and used to distribute more of the same scams.
 You can read more information about these scams here.